Gabriella439/slides/lambdaconf/data.md

 # Exercise

-How many specimens are included in the data frame `specimens`?
+How many specimens are there?

 ```haskell
 -- exercises/02.hs